Aurele-B/RenameFiles/README.md

 # Readme of RenameFiles application

 ## Purposes
-This application has two purposes:
+This simple application has one simple usage and is a learning support for 3 python skills.

-1. To move files (having similar names) from one place to another while changing their naming.
+1. Usage: A simple tool to move files (having similar names) from one place to another while changing their naming.

+3. Learning support:
-2. To be a quickstart for anyone who want to do a graphical user interface (GUI) in python.
+- How to create a user interface
+- How to use python packages and environments easily.
+And how to create packages.
+- How to create executable and installer on Windows and Mac.
+Note: each of these skills have a corresponding README file allowing you to learn them with the RenameFiles project.

 ## Content
 The src folder contains 3 .py files: